 - The two additional tiers are called President’s Circle and Chairman’s Circle and offer the highest rewards

-- Once members reach Circle Five, they have access to the InCircle Concierge, a resource for planning vacations, getting event tickets, and obtaining popular restaurant reservations
+- Once members of the Neiman Marcus loyalty program reach Circle Five, they have access to the InCircle Concierge, a resource for planning vacations, getting event tickets, and obtaining popular restaurant reservations

 3. Hugo Boss Experience – Hugo Boss

 Hugo Boss is a German luxury fashion house selling men’s and women’s wear, fragrances, and accessories, specializing in creating high-quality tailored men’s suits.
 The loyalty program, Hugo Boss Experience stands out for ditching both the earn & burn and tiered approaches in favor of an instantly available perk system.

 - The loyalty program is free-to-join with no points or levels